Please select country and city. Information only available in English.

-Bavaria's capital is the home to three important orchestras, lead by prominent conductors: The orchestra of the Bayerische Staatsoper (conductor: Zubin Mehta), the Münchner Philharmoniker (James Levine) located at the Gasteig cultural centre, and the Symphonieorchester des Bayerischen Rundfunks (Lorin Maazel).
-As well as staging ambitious concerts, the Nationaltheatre with its cast of world class soloists, the Staatstheatre am Gärtnerplatz and the Prinzregententheatre feature outstanding productions of opera, operetta, musical and ballet.
+Bavaria's capital is the home to three important orchestras, lead by prominent conductors: The orchestra of the Bayerische Staatsoper (conductor: Zubin Mehta), the Münchner Philharmoniker (James Levine) located at the Gasteig cultural center, and the Symphonieorchester des Bayerischen Rundfunks (Lorin Maazel).
+As well as staging ambitious concerts, the Nationaltheater with its cast of world class soloists, the Staatstheater am Gärtnerplatz and the Prinzregententheater feature outstanding productions of opera, operetta, musical and ballet.

 Munich holds a unique position in the history of German political satire.
 This great tradition is still represented at the Lach- und Schießgesellschaft.
 The stars of political stand-up (the comedy scene's modern day equivalent to satirical revues) appear at the Lustspielhaus.

+As a consequence of having been the royal residence of the art-loving Bavarian kings, Munich has inherited a rich legacy in the way of art.
+The Alte Pinakothek exhibits European paintings and sculpture dating from the 14th to 18th Centuries, while fine arts from the 18th and 19th Century are shown next door at the Neue Pinakothek.
+The Pinakothek der Moderne was inaugurated in 2002 after a lengthly seven year construction period.
+The massive museum is characterized by its concrete rectilinear facade, and features four collections in each of its corners: art, design, architecture, and works on paper.
+The Staatsgalerie is part of the Haus der Kunst whose constantly changing temporary exhibitions attract many visitors.
 The most famous of Munich's museums is the Deutsches Museum situated on an island in the river Isar.
 Visitors to the museum are taken on a vivid and spectacluar voyage through the history of human technology from its early beginnings into the future.
 The Museum Mensch und Natur at Nymphenburg Castle is also well worth the visit.
 The Bayerisches Nationalmuseum documents the culture, art and technology of Bavaria.
-The Stadtmuseum lies at the cultural heart of Munich.
-The BMW-Museum, where the history of the car producer is shown, is particularly noteworthy—it also informs the public about issues concerning modern mobility and current-day traffic problems.
+The Münchner Stadtmuseum (Munich City Museum) lies at the cultural heart of Munich.

 In the event that a day in Munich wasn't enough to wear you out completely, Munich also offers a wide range of nightclubs to spend the hours until breakfast.
 Nachtcafe is the classic late-night retreat, the piano bar at the Hotel Bayerischer Hof offers the most stylish way to spend the evening.
 Since the Swinging Sixties Schwabing has been Munich's entertainment center and still today small theaters, cabarets, cinemas, pubs and bars congregate in this area.
 In the streets around Münchner Freiheit the local youth mix with tourists from all over the world.